How to Change From Sole Proprietorship to LLC? (Easiest Way)

 Advantages of an LLC

-• The ongoing cost is lower than a traditional corporation.
+• Ongoing costs are lower than a traditional corporation.

 Read More: Steps to Transferring Assets to an LLC